8:00pm | €22

 In 2004, Freddie White returned to Ireland after many years living in the USA and released an all-new studio album entitled Four Days in May.
 Recorded in Dublin with some of Ireland’s finest musicians over a four-day period, it showcases Freddie’s songwriting prowess and unerring choice of songs worthy of remarkable reinterpretation.

 His keen ear for quality songs, undisputed talent for interpretation and exemplary songwriting skills, stand out in his most intimate offering.
-Freddie’s new album, Here With You released in April 2012 introduces Trish Hickey and is a collection of songs from some of their favourite writers.
+Freddie’s album Here With You, released in April 2012, introduced Trish Hickey and is a collection of songs from some of their favourite writers.
 The album was recorded in Ireland and Australia.

 Entitled Prodigal Songs, Freddie’s latest album is a collection of songs about the power of love, the power of music, an observation on the history of Ireland over the last 100 years … and one song about a certain dog, and with a healthy inclusion of some rare covers.